 As a Research Scholar, you’ll earn a 15 credit minor in Research Studies (available only to Razor's Edge Research Scholars) to enhance your critical-thinking and analytical skills.
 Excelling in these minor courses positions you to use newfound tools and knowledge to make a difference on the NSU campus.

-To earn the minor, you must complete 15 credit hours, including
+To earn the minor, you must complete 15 credit hours, including:

 - RAZR 1000R - Seminar in Research Design and Implementation I (3 credits)